 SAN FRANCISCO -- The Cloud Security Alliance and Hewlett-Packard will release research today at RSA Conference that identifies the top threats to cloud computing.
-The document is a companion to the CSA's "Security Guidance for Critical Areas in Cloud Computing,"
+The document is a companion to the CSA's "Security Guidance for Critical Areas in Cloud Computing," which was updated in December.

 Chris Whitener, HP's chief security strategist, said companies are eager to jump into cloud computing to reduce capital costs, reduce the need to manage computing infrastructure and leverage the on-demand capabilities of utility-type computing offered by the cloud.
 But they often fail to do so without assessing cloud computing security risks.